 In simple terms, Github is a website or hosting.
 Which is made specifically for software development and version control.
 It was founded in April 2008 and since 2018 it acts as a subsidiary of Microsoft.
 Most of the software companies use Github for their version control.

 Github offers several features such as bug tracking and task management.
 And plenty more other collab features.
 However using git can be very technical, but GitHub makes it easier.
 It allows teams to work on a project from anywhere.

 According to a report from Github itself.
 It has over 50 million users and around 200 million repositories.
 Which makes it the largest repository for source code.
 There are plenty of companies that use GitHub.
 Adding projects to GitHub can be easily done.
 There are tons of tutorials on how to share code on Github.
 It really helps you track any changes in the source code.

 In addition to all that it is an excellent place to learn Git.
 Because it has a huge community of users making it easier from other programs.
 Even novice programmers can use this application for storing source code significantly.

-- Collaboration with teams.
+- GitHub collaboration with teams.

 - Bug tracking and debugging.

 - Effective Code review.

 - Easy Project and Task management.